DataDog/datadog-ci/src/commands/synthetics/README.md

 You can use `--failOnTimeout` (--no-failOnTimeout to sets the value to false) to make the CI fail (or pass) if one of the result exceed its test timeout.

-Variables can also be passed as arguments using `--variables KEY=VALUE`.
+Variables can also be passed as arguments using `--variable KEY=VALUE`.

 ```bash
 yarn datadog-ci synthetics run-tests -f ./component-1/**/*.synthetics.json -v PASSWORD=$PASSWORD